 Capital purchases are business assets you buy such as machinery, cars, buildings and other "capital" items.
 Instead of depreciation over the useful life of the asset, you can typically take bonus depreciation and/or Sec 179 depreciation that allows you to expense all or a large portion of you capital purchases in the year that you buy them.

 Vehicle Use Tax Deductions

 If you sometimes use your work vehicle for personal transportation, that doesn't necessarily mean you can't take a vehicle business deduction.

-As long as you keep careful records of the miles you drive the truck for business versus the miles driven for personal use or pleasure, you should be able to claim a good portion of the costs as a business expense.
-The IRS allows you to take the standard mileage rate of 53.5 cents per mile in 2017 or actual expenses.
+As long as you keep detailed records of the miles you drive the vehicle for business versus the miles driven for personal, you should be able to claim a portion of the costs as a business expense.
+The IRS allows you to take the standard mileage rate.
+For 2023 the rate is 65.5 cents per mile.

 With TurboTax Live Full Service Premium, have a dedicated expert uncover every tax deduction and file your investment and self-employment taxes for you.
 Backed by our Full Service Guarantee.